 Just a small writeup of ignoring files in GIT.
 Every developer uses GIT or another code versioning system.
 Right?

-Sensitive settings do not belong in Git (unless encripted, but that is an other story).
-Fortunately Git makes it very easy to exclude files from your repository.
+Sensitive settings do not belong in Git (unless encrypted, but that is another story).
+Fortunately, Git makes it very easy to exclude files from your repository.

 Just add a

 .gitignore file in the root of your project, add rules for files to exclude and you are done.
 For example the following

 # no PHP storm or other editor stuff .idea/ *.swp # No operating system files .DS_Store # No unneeded generated stuff .sass-cache/ # No secrets secrets

 .idea/ folder in the root of each project, you do not want that in GIT since your settings may change and developers may have different project-specific settings.

 .DS_Store files all over, we do not need them either.

 Generated stuff like Sass cache files do not need to be stored in Git since it will be overwritten in the next rendering of your CSS files.
 Some argue that when using Sass (or Less) you will only have to store your Sass (or *.scss of *.less) files and generate your CSS using a build process.
 I like to keep my .css files in Git so I can count in them being there when I need them.